TEMPLE578/ObsidianGitSync/Economics.md

 Private Sector
 - the sector of the economy providing services, free from government control although dangerous goods are illegal e.g. drugs, weapons, etc.

-Advantages of an economic system
+Advantages and disadvantagesof an economic system